yhkaplan/swift-formatting-scripts/README.md

-# swiftformat.swift
+# format.swift

 > Format all the things

+# format-only.swift

+> Select certain SwiftFormat rule to format with

 This is a convenient script to run both Swiftformat and Swiftlint.

 ## Setting up

-Run `$ ./install-dependencies.sh`.
-This will brew install Swiftlint, Swiftformat, and fd (a super-performant Rust version of find).
+`brew install fd` (a super-performant Rust version of find)

 ## Usage